Implementation of the Multilateral Convention

 The MLI will apply alongside a tax treaty and modify its application by allowing participating jurisdictions to adopt the BEPS recommendations without having to renegotiate each relevant treaty.

 Status of the MLI as of 9 February 2022

-As of 26 November 2019, 92 jurisdictions have committed to participate in the MLI (the list of signatories can be found on the OECD website).
-In addition, five countries have expressed their intention to join the MLI: Algeria, Eswatini (former Swaziland), Lebanon, Montenegro and Thailand.
+As of 9 February, 99 jurisdictions have committed to participate in the MLI (the list of signatories can be found on the OECD website).
+In addition, three countries have expressed their intention to join the MLI: Algeria, Eswatini (former Swaziland), and Lebanon.

-Out of the 92 jurisdictions, 37 have ratified the MLI and deposited their instruments of ratification with the OECD.
-The MLI articles are effective in 2019 for the 151 jurisdictions shown in bold below:
+Out of the 99 jurisdictions, 68 have ratified the MLI and deposited their instruments of ratification with the OECD.
+The MLI articles are generally1 effective for withholding taxes in 20222 for the 64 jurisdictions shown in bold below: